stilldavid/userland-book/script/index.md

 <!-- end -->

 `addprop` is only a little different from `markpoem`.
-It takes two parameters instead of one - the target entry and the property to add.
+It takes two parameters instead of one - the target entry and a property to add.

 <!-- exec -->